 1.Founding Story: Share a story about the "Aha!" moment that led the founder(s) to get started or the story of how you saw the potential for this to succeed.

 Rohan just graduated from Harvard, where he was a researcher at the law school's Access to Justice Lab.
 He was working on physical packets for people to get through the bankruptcy process before realizing that people should be able to use a digital product to help themselves.
-So he set out to create TurboTax for bankruptcy.
+So he set out to create bankruptcy and financial education "in a box".
 Jonathan was a bankruptcy attorney for 10 years, and he realized that millions of low-income Americans were priced out of the court system.
-He decided to quit his job in corporate law and start a tech nonprofit that would make bankruptcy free and easy to access for everyone.
+He decided to quit his job in corporate law and start a tech nonprofit that would make bankruptcy and financial education free and easy to access for everyone.